puppetlabs/cppbestpractices/01-Getting-Started.md

 Boost comes with many sub-components.
 Currently our C++ toolchain only builds out a few of them.
 We’re evaluating building several more so that in the future more options are available to developers.

-As of the Ankeny timeframe (Q3 2015) Boost support is at 1.58 and has the following compiled libraries:
+Boost support for packaging is at 1.57 and has the following compiled libraries:
 `chrono, date_time, filesystem, locale, log, program_options, random, regex, system, thread`

 Boost also contains a number of header-only libraries that are also available.
 See the Boost documentation for all the details.